-In a previous post I mentioned the importance of using social media to maximize the impact of your trade show experience before, during, and after the event, and in a later one I mentioned how you can prepare to make the most of it before it even starts.
+In a previous post I mentioned the importance of using social media to maximize the impact of your custom trade show display experience before, during, and after the event, and in a later one I mentioned how you can prepare to make the most of it before it even starts.
 Today I want to focus on how to prepare effective and compelling marketing material during your trade show.

 #1 Social Posts: Keep It Relevant